 When attending theme parks or carnivals, remember that most injuries are suffered by children under the age of 13, according to the Saferparks organization.
 There are no mandatory or voluntary standards that require amusement rides to securely contain child riders.
 With this in mind, every parent should make sure their child understands safe behavior.

-Legal Rights After an Accident
+Legal Rights After an Accident at a Waterpark or Amusement Park

 Although amusement parks and carnivals provide great thrills and entertainment for families, the rides often lack proper safety equipment, are not assembled or constructed properly, and can be operated by individuals not paying attention to important safety issues The Consumer Product Safety Commission regulates traveling carnival rides, but is often understaffed and does not sufficiently monitor the rides for safety.
 Quite often, by the time an accident scene is investigated, the ride is either dismantled or in the process of being disassembled, making it impossible to determine the proximate cause of a person’s injuries.